js-arias/phygeo/README.md

 for the specimen records
 must be of the same resolution as the paleogeography models.

+If the dataset has fossils,
+it is important to rotate the fossil locations to their ancestral locations;
+this can be done with the command `range rotate`.

 To be sure that all terminals
 in all the trees